MicrosoftDocs/well-architected/well-architected/service-guides/azure-log-analytics.md

 > - Determine whether to combine your operational data and your security data in the same Log Analytics workspace.
 > - Configure access for different types of data in the workspace required for different roles in your organization.
 > - Consider using Azure private link to remove access to your workspace from public networks.
+> - Export audit data for long term retention or immutability.
 > - Use customer managed keys if you require your own encryption key to protect data and saved queries in your workspaces.
-> - Export audit data for long term retention or immutability.
 > - Configure log query auditing to track which users are running queries.
+> - Implement double encryption for the workspace.
 > - Determine a strategy to filter or obfuscate sensitive data in your workspace.
 > - Purge sensitive data that was accidentally collected.
 > - Use Entra ID instead of API key for Query API access.